whitewind664/sdp/summaries/sprint8.md

 - To improve:

 ## Roust, Michael Murad
-- Done:
+- Done: Completed social/friend system.
+We can now send friend requests and accept them and list current friends and their profile info.
+Next step is to connect the logic to the UI.
-- Went well:
+- Went well: Great functional async code written
-- To improve:
+- To improve: We could better modularize some code here but I don't see a good enough reason to do that.

 ## Wengle, Erik Alessandro
 - Done: